MikaZ21/Results-Summary-Component/README.md

 ## Overview

 ### The challenge
-building out [this](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV) results summary component and getting it as close to the design as possible.
+Building out [this](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV) results summary component and getting it as close to the design as possible.

 Users should be able to:
 - View the optimal layout for the interface depending on their device's screen size